dapr/blog/daprblog/content/posts/2023/dapr-kratix/index.md

 # Let’s create a Dapr-Enabled Environment

-The nice thing with this approach is [Kratix provides a Dapr Promise](https://github.com/syntasso/kratix-marketplace/tree/main/dapr) that we can use out-of-the-box, for example, to create a development environment that provision all the components that the application needs to work.
+The nice thing with this approach is [Kratix provides a Dapr Promise](https://github.com/syntasso/kratix-marketplace/tree/main/dapr) that we can use out-of-the-box, for example, to create a development environment that provisions all the components that the application needs to work.

 For this example, we will be creating our custom Kratix Promise that allows us to create a **Dapr StateStore Component** that connects to a Redis database – which is being provisioned using the [Kratix Redis Promise](kratix.io/marketplace) (also available in their Marketplace).